 Join the CLC Team

-Each year, a group of recent college graduates are hired to spend nine months traveling to Gamma Phi Beta collegiate chapters, providing leadership education and support for chapter officers and members.
-Every CLC receives professional development and leadership skills training in the summer prior to her travels.
-CLCs also gain experiences and skillsets to prepare for a wide array of professional endeavors all while making a difference in the lives of Gamma Phi Betas across the country!
+Each year, a group of recent college graduates are hired for the academic year to visit Gamma Phi Beta collegiate chapters, providing leadership education and professional support for chapter officers and members.
+Members who become CLCs gain experiences and skillsets that prepare them for a wide array of professional endeavors all while making a difference in the lives of Gamma Phi Betas across the country!
 Being a CLC is an exciting opportunity to grow professionally, explore new cities, build meaningful relationships with collegians, volunteers and staff and help support Gamma Phi!

 Have questions about the role?
-Contact Human Resources Manager Mary Grace Terhaar.
+Contact CLC Program Manager Danie Edwards.

 DESIRED SKILLS & QUALIFICATIONS